OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 A newly created Service Principal can take several minutes before the credential test passes.
 If you've double-checked your credential values, wait 15 minutes and try again.
 :::

-In your Octopus instance, add a Production environemnt by going to **{{Infrastructure, ENvironemnts, Add Environment}}**
+In your Octopus instance, add a Production environment by going to **{{Infrastructure, Environments, Add Environment}}**

 Go to **{{Infrastructure, Deployment Targets}}** and add an Azure Web App.
 Assign the Production environment and set a role (eg. jenkins) for the target.
-Choose the Azure acount set up earlier and select your Azure Web application.
+Choose the Azure account set up earlier and select your Azure Web application.
 Click SAVE.

 Create a project by going to **{{Projects, Add Project}}**